danielq987/superghost-computer/README.md

-# superghost-computer
+# sg-computer
-A superghost computer to play with, and program to return the best option for each move!
+A superghost computer which will always return the best move!